JNavas2/Archive-Page-Android/README.md

 A: It preserves web content and protects against link rot.

 **Q: Is my data safe?**
 A: Yes.
-The app processes links locally and only sends them to the archive service you choose.
+The app processes links locally and only sends them to the archive domain you choose.

 ---